2026 New City Arts Fellowship

 In accordance with Ivy Creek’s rules and regulations, Fellowship projects must “leave no impact” or “leave only footprints” so as not to disturb the area’s wildlife or the historic site.
 Zero-or-low impact creative activations of the site might include but are not limited to performance, projected work, earthwork that does not dig into the land, or any work that is generally temporary, leaves little to no waste, and does not leave a permanent mark.
 Proposals will be reviewed with ICF staff to ensure compliance with these rules.

-Applicants are strongly encouraged to attend the Fellowship Application Orientation at Ivy Creek on May 14, 2026.
-Alternatively, applicants may visit Ivy Creek on their own or through one of ICF’s scheduled events.
+Applicants are also encouraged to Ivy Creek on their own or through one of ICF’s scheduled events.

 Key Dates